atticedit/NSS-FrontEnd-1/2013-10-17-Calc-Integration-Testing/test-automation.md

   * Debugging test output

 * Automating test running with Grunt & the watch task
+  * Watching files
+  * Using different targets for different tasks

 * Other tasks
   * jshint
   * haml
+      * Using a distribution folder
   * copy
   * clean
   * compass